-I am a marine scientist and photographer located in coastal North Carolina
+I am a marine scientist and storyteller based in coastal North Carolina

 Education